 (a) Custody During Pendency of Action

-Any item offered into evidence in a case will be placed in the Clerk’s custody.
-Unless the Court orders otherwise, these items may not be claimed from the Clerk until the case is disposed of as to all issues, including appeals.
+An item offered into evidence in a case other than by electronic submission shall be placed in the Clerk’s custody.
+These items may not be claimed from the Clerk until the case is disposed of as to all issues, including appeals, unless the Court orders otherwise.

 (b) Claiming Items After Disposition of Action

-The party that offered the items into evidence must claim them from the Clerk:
+The party that offered the items into evidence may claim them from the Clerk:

-(1) if the case is not appealed, within ninety (90) days after the case is disposed of as to all issues; or
+(1) if the case is not appealed, within 90 days after the case is disposed of as to all issues; or

-(2) if the case is appealed, within twenty-eight (28) days after the mandate of the reviewing court is filed in the Clerk’s office and the case is disposed of as to all issues, unless otherwise ordered.
+(2) if the case is appealed, within 28 days after the mandate of the reviewing court is filed in the Clerk’s office and the case is disposed of as to all issues, unless the Court orders otherwise.

 (c) Procedure for Claiming Items

 No motion or order is necessary to claim the items.
-The party withdrawing them must give the Clerk a detailed receipt when the items are withdrawn.
-The Clerk must file the receipt in the cause.
+The party withdrawing them shall give the Clerk a detailed receipt when the items are withdrawn.
+The Clerk shall file the receipt in the cause.